sctlcd/pearl/README.md

 	- Orange double line on the bottom of the navbar when the page is scrolled
 	- Menu item highlighted when hovered or selected/pulled down
 	- Sub-menu item highlighted when hovered
-	- "My account" menu closes when the user clicks anywhere in the page
+	- "My account" and "Gallery" menu closes when the user clicks anywhere in the page

 - Specific desktop :
-	- "Gallery" icon link added in the desktop top nav
 	- Navbar item sub-menu closes when the user clicks anywhere in the page
 	- Logo of the website
 	- Favicon

 - Specific mobile :
-	- "Home" and "Gallery" icon links added in the mobile top header
-	- Search input field in the mobile top header closes when the user clicks anywhere in the page
+	- Search input field in the mobile top header close when the user clicks anywhere in the page
 	- Navbar collapse menu closes when the user clicks on "Search", "My Account" or "Gallery" icon links

 	Back to [top](#tableOfContents)